Counting Down the Pioneers of the eCommerce Business

 #3 – Macy’s

-Macy’s is an American department store chain owned by Macy’s Inc. The company owns more than 780 retail establishments across the US, Hawaii, Puerto Rico, and Guam.
+Macy’s is a one the world’s leading American e commerce companies with a department store chain called Macy’s Inc. The company owns more than 780 retail establishments across the US, Hawaii, Puerto Rico, and Guam.
 In 2017, Macy’s restructured their retail business to focus on their digital business as they poured in $550 million of investment and also closed down about 68 store locations.
 The retailers also used services from SAP to gain better insight into customer behavior with predictive analytics.

 #2 – JD.com

-JD.com, previously known as 360buy, is a Chinese B2C e-commerce company headquartered in Beijing.
+JD.com, previously known as 360buy, is one of the leading Chinese B2C e commerce companies.
 The company is a member of the Fortune Global 500 and had 266.3 million active users as of September 2017.
 The company also possess the largest drone delivery system along with superior technology for robotic delivery services, drone delivery airports, and autonomous trucks.

 #1 – Amazon